Windows 10 includes a reliable and comprehensive diagnostic system for both the software and the host hardware.

 Through this diagnostic system under "Resource and Performance Monitoring" you can get a report of your system results or which describes in detail the status of local hardware resources, system response times and procedures on the local computer , along with system information and configuration data.
 This report provides suggestions on how you can maximize performance and streamline system operations.

-In these reports you will see a list of the status of all critical components on the computer and any solutions that you can try.
-So it's a very useful troubleshooting tool and a great source of information about your system.
+In these reports you will see a list of the status of all the critical items on the computer and any solutions you can try.
+So it's a very useful troubleshooter and a great source of information for your system.

-The Results of system diagnostics are sorted into categories and each category can be expanded by clicking on the corresponding button.
+The results of the system diagnosis are categorized and each category can be expanded by clicking the corresponding button.
 Categories include:

-- System Diagnostics Report – Displays the title, computer name, date and time of the exposure, and duration for it creation of the report.
+• System Diagnostics Report - Displays the title, computer name, date and time of the report, and duration for creating the report.

-- Diagnostic Results - Displays error alerts and key system checks, and provides an overview of performance resources.
+• Diagnostic Results – Displays warnings for errors and defaults of the system, and gives an overview of performance resources.

-- The subcategory "Warnings" displays different warnings and informative events.
-Devices and Services errors also appear.
-There are hyperlinks that you can use to get more information on solving problems.
-You can also expand each of the sections underneath the section “Basic System Checks” to get more details.
+• The subcategory "Warnings" displays different warnings and informative events.
+Devices of Devices and .
+There are hyperlinks that you can use to get more information about troubleshooting.
+You can also expand each of the sections below the section “Basic System Checks” to get more details.

-- The subcategory "Performance" (Performance) provides detailed performance levels for the largest resource users, such as CPUs, disks, network and memory.
-If there are any performance-related issues, the status indicator will change, and you should expand the relevant section of the results to see the issue that reported the problem.
+• The subcategory "Performance" (Performance) provides detailed performance levels for the largest consumers of resources such as CPU, disks, network and .
+If there are any performance-related issues, the status indicator will change, and you'll need to expand the relevant section of the results to see the item that reported the issue.

-- Software Configuration – Here you will find Operating System Control, Security Center Information, services του συστήματος και δεδομένα σχετικά με τα programs frommovements.
+• Software Configuration - Here you will find Operating System Controls, Security Center Information, system services and startup program data.

-- Disc (Disk) - Includes checks and information on "dangerous" files (those that cause the most disk usage), disk resolution, physical disk, and NTFS performance.
+• Disc (Disk) - Includes checks and information on "dangerous" files (those that cause its greatest use ), disk resolution, physical disk, and NTFS performance.

 This article will show you how to create and view a Windows 10 system diagnostics report.